History of Alton Towers: Theme park

-From its reopening in the 1950s, the site became a popular garden park and several attractions were added in the grounds.
-A 2 foot gauge miniature railway was opened in the grounds (closed 1997).
-Four years later, an indoor model railway, which had taken nearly three years to build, was opened in the chapel entrance.
-Up to 500 m of track encompassed a circuit covering more than 74 m2; the model also used about 100 gallons of water for its river and lake features.
-Visitors were required to pay a separate admission charge to view the attraction.
-The railway had 35 locomotives which hauled more than 200 items of rolling stock.
-During its history, the layout featured various trains representing examples from British railways, Italian electric trains with pantographs and Canadian Pacific Railways.
-Marketing literature often claimed the model layout was "the largest of its kind in the world".
-In 1993, the chapel was restored and the railway was removed and sold at auction.

-During the 1960s, the park continued to grow as a visitor attraction, featuring a boating lake, a chairlift, and a small fair behind the ruins of the main house.
-In 1979, the Alpine Bobsled ride opened.

 Under the new management of John Broome, Alton Towers officially opened as a theme park in 1980 with the change to a pay-one-price ticket and new attractions, including the Corkscrew roller-coaster and Pirate Ship.
-In 1981, Talbot Street, the park's first permanent themed area, was opened on the site of the fairground behind the Towers, as well as the Log Flume constructed near to the boating lake.
-In 1984, the park's second roller-coaster, The Black Hole, arrived.
-Throughout the 1980s, more attractions, areas and rides were added to Alton Towers.
+In 1981, Talbot Street, the park's first permanent themed area, was opened on the site of the fairground behind the Towers, as well as the Log Flume constructed next to the Ingestre courtyard.
+In 1984, the park opened its second roller coaster, The Black Hole.
+Throughout the 1980s, more attractions, areas and rides were opened.

-In 1990, the park was purchased from John Broome by The Tussauds Group.
+In 1990, the park was purchased by The Tussauds Group.
 The change of ownership heralded another era of major development with large new attractions and areas being built, including the dark rides The Haunted House (1992) and Toyland Tours (1994), thrill rides such as Nemesis (1994), Oblivion (1998), and Air (now known as Galactica) (2002), and a hotel complex in 1996.

 The Tussauds Group was acquired by investment groups Charterhouse in 1998 and Dubai International Capital (DIC) in 2005, twice transferring ownership of Alton Towers.
 The Tussauds Group was bought by Merlin Entertainments in March 2007 for over £1 billion from DIC.
 Merlin subsequently sold Alton Towers in July 2007 to Nick Leslau and his investment firm Prestbury on a 35-year lease-back agreement, and have operated the site since.